-2 Selection is also influenced by a desire to avoid undue repetition of other sources, for example Magnan's survey of food regime analysis (2012), McMichael's 'food regime genealogy' (2009), and his recent book on Food Regimes and Agrarian Questions (McMichael 2013).
+6 Other sources include Magnan's survey of food regime analysis (2012), McMichael's 'food regime genealogy' (2009), and his recent book on Food Regimes and Agrarian Questions (McMichael 2013).
 Interested readers are advised to consult for themselves these sources and some of the many references they contain.